Research projects

 Storytelling contributes to the establishment and coherence of social communities, their integration into or differentiation within larger cultural spheres.
 Focusing on the Slavic linguistic and cultural area and its larger embedding, this project aims to model the dissemination of topics and concepts, their adaptation and stabilisation within and across languages, and to understand the sociocultural circumstances that helped to promote – or inhibit – the transmission of ideas.

-The project offers a PhD position in Slavic philology to explore the diachronic and distributional dynamics of cultural transmission on the example of selected case studies, in particular 1) the construction of history on the example of the Kievan Rus’ in Old East Slavic Chronicles and folk epic, or 2) the translation, adaption and transmission of cultural concepts in the Alexander Romance.
+The project will explore the diachronic and distributional dynamics of cultural transmission on the example of selected case studies, for instance 1) the construction of history following the example of the Kievan Rus’ in Old East Slavic Chronicles and folk epic, or 2) the translation, adaption and transmission of cultural concepts in the Alexander Romance..

 Responsible PI